(Born in 1960 in Heidelberg, Germany)

 “The fact that I do not understand myself the meaning of my paintings, when I realize them, does not mean that they do not have any …”, says Eric Massholder, wanting to put in evidence the subconscious role in the construction of his paintings.

-His painting is colorful, the techniques, forms, materials he uses are multiple and as many pretexts to open the door to his dreams and to stage his visions, his fears, even denounce the vices and anxieties of a society that has lost its hideouts.
+His paintings are colourful, the techniques, forms, materials he uses are multiple and as many pretexts to open the door to his dreams and to stage his visions, his fears, even denounce the vices and anxieties of a society that has lost its hideouts.

 It is often the scene of a series of metamorphoses, jams or deformations in which all the orders of creation, human, animal, vegetable and mineral, merge into each other revealing the complexity of the world, real or virtual, and of life, whether lived or fantasized.